rejetto/hfs/README.md

     - run `npx qckwinsvc2 uninstall name="HFS"`
     - run `npm -g update hfs`
     - run the service installation again

+## Internationalization

+It is possible to show the Front-end in other languages.
+In the Languages section of the Admin-panel you'll be able to install lang files.
+You can find some of these files at https://github.com/rejetto/hfs/tree/main/langs To download a file: open it, right-click on the "Raw" button, Save.

+Files must be named `hfs-lang-CODE.json` (lowercase), where `CODE` is the ISO code for your language (e.g. pt-br for Brazilian).

 ## Plug-ins